-Alcohol Might Extend Your Life More Than Exercise After The Age Of 90, A Study Says
+Alcohol Might Extend Your Life More Than Exercise As You Get Older, A Study Says

 Fun fact: According to new findings from a long-running study, regularly drinking alcohol might extend your life more than regularly working out will.
 These particular findings haven’t been published yet, but co-principal researcher Dr. Claudia Kawas presented them recently at the American Association for the Advancement of Science annual conference, which ran from Feb.
 15 to 19 in Austin, Texas — and they might have big implications for howwe all plan on living our lives as we get older.

 I say “these particular findings” because they’re far from the only findings that have resulted from the study that formed their base.
 That study is the 90+ Study, which has been examining the demographic known as “the oldest-old” since 2003 in an effort to discover the secrets of longevity.
 “What,” the study asks, “allows people to live to age 90 and beyond?”

 The 90+ Study’s initial participants were formerly members of the Leisure World Cohort Study (LWCS), a survey-based study that began in 1981, who resided at the Laguna Woods city/retirement community in Orange County, Calif.
 Twice a year, researchers visit the participants and gather data about their diet, activities, medical history, and other relevant factors; the participants are also given cognitive and physical tests to see how they’re holding up as they age.

 (This woman is the best.
 I love her.
 I, too, want to be able to laugh at accidentally losing my teeth while trying to blow out my birthday candles when I am 102 years old.)